cloudevents/sdk-python/README.md

         "ce-time": "2018-10-23T12:28:22.4579346Z",
         "ce-source": "<source-url>",
     },
-    io.BytesIO(b"this is where your CloudEvent data"),
+    (b"this is where your CloudEvent data is", lambda x: x,  # Do not decode body as JSON
-    lambda x: x.read(),
 )
 ```